ffabbr/mac-automator-services/README.md

    ```

 3. The services will now appear in the menu bar when clicking on the application name, then services.
+4. If something doesn't work or you want to edit the files, open the folder as above and double click the Automator files.
+They will open in the editor automatically.

 ## Assigning Keyboard Shortcuts